JustinHattrup/proxy_rotator/README.md

 # proxy_rotator

-A express api that returns a list of rotating proxies and user agents
+An express api that returns a list of rotating proxies and user agents

 get /api/v1/proxies for a list of rotating proxies